MaibornWolff/codecharta/visualization/README.md

 -   Use our [Dockerfile](#run-in-docker-container) to run the visualization in a container
 -   Try out the [online version](https://maibornwolff.github.io/codecharta/visualization/app/index.html?file=codecharta.cc.json&file=codecharta_analysis.cc.json)

-> Be aware, that if you are on Apple Silicon, you need to do additional config for npm installation
+> Be aware, that if you are on Apple Silicon, you may run into problems with the standalone and build versions

 ## NPM Package